hoodiehq-archive/documentation/tutorials/how-hoodie-works-behind-the-magic.md

 ## Table of Content
 - <a href="#all-parts-of-hoodie">All parts of Hoodie</a>
 - <a href="#how-it-works-example-sending-an-email">How it works: example – sending an email</a>
+- - <a href="#how-it-works-example-sending-a-message">How do other devices know data was changed</a>

 ### All parts of Hoodie
 When we build an app with Hoodie, we have three parts: frontend, backend, and they’re connected with each other through the Hoodie sync.